solita/solita.github.com/_posts/2015-10-12-unit-testing-episerver.md

 ---
 layout: post
-title: Automated testing of EPiServer websites
+title: Writing automated tests for EPiServer websites
 author: riipah
-excerpt: What to test on the server side and how to deal with the content repository
+excerpt: What to test on the server side and how to test code interacting with the content repository
 ---

 I'm a big fan of automated testing, having had good experiences with keeping complex pieces of software maintainable by having a comprehensive automated test suite.